 Our students are from the south side of Dyer.
 There are two elementary schools and one middle school in Dyer.
 Bibich is one of six elementary schools in our school corporation.
-In addition to six elementary schools, Lake Central Corporation has three middle schools, one freshmen center, and a 10-12 grade configured high school.
-The total pupil enrollment of Lake Central School Corporation is 9,586 students.
+In addition to six elementary schools, Lake Central Corporation has three middle schools, and a 9-12 grade configured high school.
+The total pupil enrollment of Lake Central School Corporation is 9,645 students.